title

 3. State Regulations.
 All requirements of the state that pertain to the use and operation of the facility shall be met.

 4. Lot Area.
 The minimum lot area shall be the same as the principal activity.
 For non-conforming lots, the minimum lot area shall be at least 75 percent of the minimum lot area of the principal activity, except when in the opinion of the zoning administrator circumstances warrant otherwise.
+A daycare home may be an accessory use on a legally created lot that contains less than the minimum lot area required by the zoning district, provided the lot contains a minimum area of three thousand seven hundred fifty square feet.

 5. Spacing.
 No day care home - large use shall locate on the same local street’s block face or opposing block face within 600 feet of another day care home or day care center, measured in a direct line from property line to property line and including any public right-of-way.